owncloud/ocis/.bingo/README.md

 # Project Development Dependencies.

-This is directory which stores Go modules with pinned buildable package that is used within this repository, managed by https://github.com/bwplotka/bingo.
+This directory stores Go modules with pinned buildable packages that are used within this repository, managed by https://github.com/bwplotka/bingo.

 * Run `bingo get` to install all tools having each own module file in this directory.
 * Run `bingo get <tool>` to install <tool> that have own module file in this directory.